micmejia/bible-dump/AMPC/Revelation/Rev 14.md

-And they sang a new song before the throne [of God] and before the four living creatures and before the elders [of [^b]the heavenly Sanhedrin].
+And they sang a new song before the throne [of God] and before the four living creatures and before the elders [of the heavenly Sanhedrin].
 No one could learn [to sing] that song except the 144,000 who had been ransomed (purchased, redeemed) from the earth.